 You will also see how well your supplier communicates with you, which is crucial once you start making sales.
 You should be able to track inventory and purchases easily.
 If any problems develop, you need the opportunity to spot them and respond before your customer has a chance to get cranky.

 Once you’ve found your supplier, it’s time to make your eBay listings and start selling!
-Your next step is to improve your exposure so that you stand above your competition, because there will almost certainly be plenty of it.
+Your next step is to improve your exposure so that you stand out from your competition, because there will almost certainly be plenty of it.
 Here are five good ways to market your eBay listings:

 You should keep your eye on your bottom line, of course, but you also need to make sure you compare favorably with the pricing offered by other sellers of the same or similar items.
 Many buyers rank their searches from lowest to highest price.
 As with any Internet search, the top results get the most attention.